Classification of compounds in chemistry can be classified generally two broad groups.

 4) The compounds cannot separated by physical means.
 Every compound is

-represented by chemical formula. compound have homogeneous composition.
+represented by a chemical formula. compounds have homogeneous compositions.

 Mixture

-composition.
 3) The components can be separated by physical method.
-4) Mixture

 shows properties of the constituents.
 It consists of two or more components and

 does not have any chemical formula.
-They have homogeneous and heterogeneous in
+They are homogeneous and heterogeneous in

 composition.
-Mixtures do not have sharp and melting point.
+Mixtures do not have a sharp melting point.

 How to Write a Chemicals Formula?